acherrera/arduino_weather_station/README.md

 the data from expected.
 "Bathroom_fan_pressure_test" is a good example as the station had be brought inside minutes before the fan pressure test and it had yet to reach steady state.

+Will attempt to fix this by mounting the sensor on a small standoff above or to the side of the board.
+Will test before and after for results

 ## Things to do
 ### Make Single Program with Options
 Make a single program to process all different standard types of data.